Noël in Sant Vicens

 Ceramics, paintings and tapestries fill an exuberant Aladdin’s cave of artistic treasures in the old vaulted wine cave of Mas St Vicens in the Saint Gaudrique quarter of Perpignan.

 Every year since 1949, the miniature universe, originally created by Catalan sculptor, Conrad Paris, is loving installed by the Bauby familly.
-At Christmas, from 24th November to 5th January in fact, the spectacular Crèche, created in the Sant Vicens workshops, takes up the main stage of the old wine vault, well worth a visit.
+At Christmas, from 27th November, the spectacular Crèche, created in the Sant Vicens workshops, takes up the main stage of the old wine vault, well worth a visit.

 Initially, Sant Vicens was an 18th century farmhouse, surrounded by vines, in an area which was later to become Saint Gaudérique.
 During the occupation, in 1942, several ceramists left the potteries of Sevres to search for a place in the unoccupied zone to carry on their works.

-On two brother’s initiative, Firmin and Denys Bauby, the pottery of Sant Vicens was created and the first oven was inaugurated in the presence of Aristide Maillol.
+On thé initiative of two brother’s, Firmin and Denys Bauby, the pottery of Sant Vicens was created and the first oven was inaugurated in the presence of Aristide Maillol.

 Many local artists, joined in, and the farmhouse cellar, which consists of two rows of large oak casks, was transformed into a gallery for ceramics.
 In 1950, Jean Lurçat (1892 – 1966), French artist noted as a renovator of contemporary tapestry, came to Sant Vicens.